 Apache Apex Malhar

 Apache Apex Malhar is an open source operator and codec library that can be used with the Apache Apex platform to build real-time streaming applications.
 Enabling users to extract value quickly, Malhar operators help get data in, analyze it in real-time, and get data out of Hadoop.
-In addition to the operators, the library contains a number of demos applications, demonstrating operator features and capabilities.
+In addition to the operators, the library contains a number of example applications, demonstrating operator features and capabilities.

 Capabilities common across Malhar operators